Upper Svaneti

 The region is inhabited by the Svan people.
 Their villages have retained their medieval appearance and traditional land use.
 They hold small Georgian Orthodox churches and various fortified buildings.
 The core zone is limited to the village of Chazhashi in the Ushguli community.

-Community Perspective: located in a remote and dramatic landscape, the site is still only possible to reach by 4WD.
+Community Perspective: located in a remote and dramatic landscape, the site nowadays (since 2024) is accessible by 2WD.
 Walter remembers the risk of kidnapping that deterred tourists from this region in the past.
 The tiny core zone raises questions, it seems to have made more sense to include all the villages and the mountains surrounding them.

 Map of Upper Svaneti